Patrick Friesen: Life and career

-In addition to poetry, Friesen has also written songs and collaborated with dancers, choreographers, composers and musicians.
-His Mennonite upbringing still influences his writing in work such as "The Shunning", which is about the persecution of a Mennonite farmer questioning his religion.
+Awards and recognition

 Friesen won the McNally Robinson Book of the Year Award at the Manitoba Book Awards for his work on "Blasphemer's Wheel," and was runner up in Milton Acorn's People's Poetry Awards.
 In 1997, his work, "A Broken Bowl", was short listed for the Governor General's Award for English-language poetry.

 Friesen collaborated with Per Brask on the translation from Danish of Ulrikka S. Gernes' Frayed Opus for Strings & Wind Instruments, which was shortlisted for the 2016 Griffin Poetry Prize.